Dreams (Fleetwood Mac song): Release history

-Nathan Apodaca TikTok
+Nathan Apodaca and TikTok virality

 In 2020, after his truck broke down, an Idaho man named Nathan Apodaca filmed himself riding his skateboard to work while drinking Ocean Spray cran-raspberry juice and lip-syncing to "Dreams".
 The video went viral, garnering over 50 million views around the world.
 As a result, "Dreams" skyrocketed in popularity, reappearing on many worldwide music charts.
-Mick Fleetwood, Lindsey Buckingham, and Stevie Nicks released responses to Apodaca's video on TikTok, with Nicks donning a pair of roller skates while performing the song.
+Mick Fleetwood, Lindsey Buckingham, and Stevie Nicks released responses to Apodaca's video on TikTok, with Nicks riding a skateboard while performing the song.
 Subsequently, Ocean Spray gave Nathan a brand new pickup truck after Ocean Spray received unexpected publicity when the video went viral.

 Jolyon Petch version

 In 2021, the New Zealand-born, Australian-based DJ, Jolyon Petch released a version of the song that became a Number 1 track on the ARIA Top 50 Club Tracks chart.
 The cover, featuring an uncredited vocal from the reality TV star Reigan, peaked at number 16 on the main Australian singles chart.

 The single went on to be nominated in the category of Best Dance Release at the 2021 ARIA Music Awards, but lost out to "Alive" by Rüfüs Du Sol.
 It was certified 2× Platinum by Australian Recording Industry Association (ARIA) in 2022.